commander-trashdin/Trashscope/README.md

 Changes Made:
 - Skipped Chapters 4, 6, 9, and 10 for now.
 - Adapted and modified the content to fit the scope of this project.
-- Added new features and explanations in Chapters 5 and 7.

 Original Source:
     LLVM Project: https://llvm.org/